 To push forwards, you will need to return once again to education.
 It is possible to work and study at the same time, and there are options to study DNP programs online which will probably work better for you than should you try and attend a physical campus.
+There are also options for online family nurse practitioner programs.
+Visit https://academicpartnerships.uta.edu/programs/master-of-science-in-nursing-family-nurse-practitioner.aspx, to learn more.
 It can be difficult returning to studying even if you have only had a short break and so it is important that you give yourself time to write up all of your options and to look at what is available to you.

 Studying in and around your home life and work-life will be by no means be easy or simple, but it will be very rewarding, and the ultimate reward you get will come when you secure your new position and start your new job.

 When you study online, you gain a bit of extra time to yourself as you do not have to travel to a physical campus, but on the downside, you have to find the dedication and motivation to get online and study, even after a very long or hard day at work.